eEcoLiDAR/Laserfarm/docs/user_manual.rst

 --------------------------

 LiDAR-based macro-ecology studies could easily involve several TBs of raw point-cloud data.
 These data volumes are difficult to handle on standard local machines.
-In addition, the data should also be accessible to the infrastructure where the processing takes place (e.g. to all the nodes of a compute cluster).
-In order to avoid data duplication and to limit the disk-space requirement of the compute nodes, storage infrastructure can be used to dump the raw data and the result of the pipeline calculations.
+In addition, the data should also be accessible to the infrastructure(s) where the processing takes place (e.g. to all the nodes of a compute cluster).
+In order to avoid data duplication and to limit the disk-space requirement of the processing unit(s), a remote storage infrastructure can be used to dump the raw data and the result of the pipeline calculations.
 The raw-data re-tiling, point-cloud data-processing and GeoTIFF-writing pipelines implement methods to retrieve input and drop output to storage services using the WebDAV protocol.

 The following example shows how the example in :ref:`Retiling` can be modified to retrieve ``point_cloud.LAZ`` from the storage facility with hostname ``https://webdav.hostname.com`` (connecting to port ``8888``) using the specified